Sebastian-pz/Sebastian-pz/README.md

 <p align="center"><bold>Working with fullstack web apps, backend micro-services</bold></p>

-- 🔭 Experience, more than 1 year as full stack web developer!.
+- 🔭 Experience, more than a year and a half as full stack web developer!.

 - 📫 How to reach me: **spezuluaga@gmail.com**